Mohamed9Ayari/UmojaHack-Africa-2021--3--Financial-Resilience-Challenge/Readme.md

 ## About this code

 ```
-# this code is not our Final Solution - But it's a code that will give you 5th place !
+# this code will give you 6th place !
 ```